dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Date* birthday = new Date(); // C++
 ```

-If you copy one variable to another, then both variables refer to the same date—they are pointers to the same object.
+If you copy one variable to another, then both variables refer to the same date — they are pointers to the same object.
 The equivalent of the Java null reference is the C++ NULL pointer.

 All Java objects live on the heap.
 When an object contains another object variable, it contains just a pointer to yet another heap object.